absterr08/word-trees/README.md

 # Word Connect
-Ever wondered if you can get from a target word to a source word via a path of synonyms?
-Here's a really simple way to find out :) It's not browser-ready yet, but it's simple enough to set up and use the CLI locally.
+A CLI tool to find out if two words are connected via their synonyms.
+This is a fun and simple way to explore the relationship between two words :)

+A tree of synonyms is built out from the source word.
+That tree is then traveresed using breadth-first-search to see if there's a path of synonyms to the target word.

 A word's synonyms are found using [wordnet](http://www.nltk.org/howto/wordnet.html)'s `synsets`